salesforce/lwc-rfcs/text/0000-mixed-shadow-mode.md

 ## Adoption strategy

-When setting `shadowSupportMode` to `any`, it will be the responsibility of the component author to ensure that all components in the subtree are compatible with native Shadow DOM.
-Due to the nature of this feature, it is expected that initial usage will start at the leaf components and work its way up the component tree.
-If a component in the subtree does not support native Shadow DOM, the component author should work with the other component author to make the appropriate updates.
+When setting `shadowSupportMode` to `any`, the expectation is that all components in the subtree are compatible with native Shadow DOM.
+Due to the transitive nature of this feature, it is expected that initial usage will start at the leaf components and work its way up the component tree, but it is also possible that things "just work".
+If a component in the subtree does not function in native shadow mode, the component author should work with the other component author to make the appropriate updates.

 # How we teach this